RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ma/ma-4.7.md

 ---
-sort-id: ma-04.07
 x-trestle-global:
   sort-id: ma-04.07
 ---

-# ma-4.7 - \[Maintenance\] Disconnect Verification
+# ma-4.7 - \[Maintenance\] Remote Disconnect Verification

 ## Control Statement

+The information system implements remote disconnect verification at the termination of nonlocal maintenance and diagnostic sessions.

+## Control Objective

-Verify session and network connection termination after the completion of nonlocal maintenance and diagnostic sessions.
+Determine if the information system implements remote disconnect verification at the termination of nonlocal maintenance and diagnostic sessions.

 ## Control guidance

-Verifying the termination of a connection once maintenance is completed ensures that connections established during nonlocal maintenance and diagnostic sessions have been terminated and are no longer available for use.
+Remote disconnect verification ensures that remote connections from nonlocal maintenance sessions have been terminated and are no longer available for use.

-## Control assessment-objective

-session connection termination is verified after the completion of nonlocal maintenance and diagnostic sessions;
-network connection termination is verified after the completion of nonlocal maintenance and diagnostic sessions.